 Dedicated funeral service professionals strive to give their client families the very best of everything – the best customer service, the best funeral service options and the best overall experience.
 In addition to investing in your firm, it’s important to make an investment in your own professional training and development to be better equipped to meet your high expectations for yourself and your business.

-Whitaker noted that Homesteaders’ continuing education courses are continuously updated to ensure they meet the changing funeral service landscape and the needs of the funeral directors and preneed professionals who attend.
+As new innovations continue to rise in the deathcare space, funeral professionals must stay up-to-date on insights and topics that may impact their firms.
+Homesteaders’ continuing education courses are continuously updated to ensure they meet the changing funeral service landscape and the needs of the funeral directors and preneed professionals who attend.

 Professional training often includes an interactive element that encourages participants to share their experiences with their peers.
 These exercises aren’t just designed to add variety to the training sessions — they’re meant to encourage professionals to consider how their learning could apply in real-life scenarios.

 Well-designed continuing education opportunities provide practical insights you can put to use immediately at your firm.
-As Director-Field Training and Development Wanda Sizemore shared in a recent post, you’ll be more likely to see benefits from continuing education opportunities if you hold yourself accountable to implementing key lessons right away.
+You’ll be more likely to see benefits from continuing education opportunities if you hold yourself accountable to implementing key lessons right away.

 Successful professionals seek out others in their industry to form long-term connections.
 When you stay in touch with a group of people who are interested in your progress, you’ll be more likely to stay motivated to use what you’ve learned during the training.

 Professionals with all levels of experience attend continuing education events.
 Through participation in training activities, you’ll gain useful ideas from both tenured and new professionals who have unique insights to share.
 You may even find opportunities to establish and foster mentoring relationships with other funeral professionals who can provide these fresh perspectives on an ongoing basis.